-In the previous financial year, the Company assessed the recoverable amount of investments in subsidiaries due to the net assets position of certain subsidiaries as at the end of the previous reporting period has declined as a consequence of continuing losses incurred.
-An impairment loss of RM 6.9million was provided on the cost of investments.
-The recoverable amount of the cash-generating unit was determined using the fair value less costs to sell approach.
+During the financial year, the Company has assessed the recoverable amount of investments in subsidiaries due to the decline in net assets position and continuing losses incurred by certain subsidiaries as at the end of the current reporting period.
+An impairment loss of RM 14.1 million (2018: Nil) was provided on the cost of investments.